Sunayanavh/IS-Blog/README.md

 # Blog Site
 Prerequisites:\
-Pair the SSH key to your github account to commit changes (for push and pull requests)\
+Pair the SSH key to github account to commit changes (for push and pull requests)\
+Site can be edited on- Zetler, VS Code, Notepad, etc.\
 Run Hugo Server to activate website